Metallic Epoxy Flooring Vancouver, BC

 Understated luxury with refined motion.
 Great for larger areas where you want premium depth without overwhelming the room.

-Warm bronze and champagne shimmer
+Warm bronze and liquid-metal shimmer

 High-contrast black and gold marble looks are premium because they take more planning and refinement to keep the veining intentional.
 Pricing usually moves based on prep and refinement time, movement complexity, and the high-clarity topcoat chosen to keep the gold tones crisp instead of hazy.